markbergsma/pimatic-hue-zll/README.md

 ### Device configuration

 Currently all Hue devices need to be added to the `devices` section in Pimatic's `config.json`.
-At minimum the device needs to be given a unique Pimatic device id, a device class, and the Hue id as it is known by the bridge.
+At minimum the device needs to be given a unique Pimatic device id and a device class.
+Lights and light groups also require the Hue id as it is known by the bridge.

 A (user friendly) name property is required by Pimatic as well, but if you leave it out or define it as the empty string `""`, the Hue-ZLL plugin will retrieve the light or group name from the Hue API.